 Ana Marie Argilagos

-Ana Marie Argilagos is the president of HIP.
-Previously to HIP she worked as a senior advisor at the Ford Foundation as part of the Equitable Development team.
-Her work focused on urban development strategies to reduce poverty, expand economic opportunity, and advance sustainability in cities and regions across the world.
-Before becoming a senior adviser at the foundation in 2014, she served as deputy chief of staff and deputy assistant secretary at the US Department of Housing and Urban Development (HUD).
-While there, she created the Office for International and Philanthropic Innovation (IPI) to deepen and scale collaboration between public and philanthropic sectors.
-The IPI model of sourcing innovation and leveraging partnerships from broad global networks is now being successfully replicated at other federal cabinet agencies and in cities across the US.
-Previous to rejoining HUD she spent eight years as a senior program officer at the Annie E. Casey Foundation in Baltimore, where she spearheaded the foundation’s work in rural areas, indigenous communities, and the US-Mexico border region.
+Before HIP, Ana Marie joined the Ford Foundation in 2014 as a senior advisor for the Equitable Development Team.
+She focused on urban development, strategies to reduce poverty, expand economic opportunity, and advance sustainability worldwide.
+She served five years as deputy chief of staff and deputy assistant secretary at the US Department of Housing and Urban Development (HUD), creating the Office for International and Philanthropic Innovation (IPI).
+The IPI model of sourcing innovation and leveraging partnerships from broad global networks is being successfully replicated at other federal agencies and in cities nationwide.
+She spent eight years as a senior program officer at the Annie E. Casey Foundation, spearheading work in rural areas, indigenous communities, and the US-Mexico border region.

-Until recently, Ana Marie was an adjunct professor of international urban planning at New York University’s Wagner School of Public Service.
-She has a successful track record working within both the public and the nonprofit sectors in a range of capacities—from educational programs manager at the National Association of Hispanic Journalists, to the director of the New Workplace for Women Project at the National Council of La Raza, to the deputy director of Ayuda, a community-based legal clinic serving immigrants in Washington, DC—and has proved herself to be an entrepreneurial thinker bridging diverse agendas and achieving results.
+Ana Marie was an adjunct professor of international urban planning at New York University’s Wagner School of Public Service.
+She has worked successfully within the public and nonprofit sectors in a range of capacities – from educational programs manager at the National Association of Hispanic Journalists, to director of the New Workplace for women project at the National Council of La Raza, to deputy director of Ayuda, a community based legal clinic serving immigrants in Washington DC.
+She is an entrepreneurial thinker, bridging diverse agendas and achieving results.